Understanding Crowd Behavior for Better Crowd Control

 Crowd behavior issues like stampedes and surges don’t always have single triggers.
 Sometimes simple panic is enough to touch off an incident or create a hazard.
 Signage can help attendees feel safe and secure by clearly identifying exits (including emergency exits), help desks, and other essential resources.

-Adequate signage, indicators, and other crowd control resources also help everyone evacuate safely in the event of an emergency like a fire, gas leak, or equipment malfunction.
+Adequate signage, indicators, and other crowd control resources also contribute to safe evacuations in the event of an emergency like a fire, gas leak, or equipment malfunction.

 Physical barriers

 Physical barriers include examples like concert barricades, temporary fencing, and water barriers.
-The most obvious function of these options is to prevent crowds and individuals from moving into areas they shouldn’t or encountering hazards.
+The foremost purpose of these is to prevent crowds and individuals from moving into areas they shouldn’t or encountering hazards.

 However, physical barriers also ensure a safe, positive experience for all by directing traffic and helping people find their way around.